-In 1976, the JULIE System was accepted by the Illinois Commerce Commission (ICC) as compliance with the one-call notification section of General Order 185.
+In 1976, the JULIE System was accepted by the Illinois Commerce Commission (ICC) as compliance with the notification center section of General Order 185.
 The Illinois General Assembly enacted the Illinois Underground Utility Facilities Damage Prevention Act on January 1, 1991.
 Changes to the Act became effective in 2002, 2003, 2004, 2005 and 2009.
-The law requires anyone excavating outside the city of Chicago to contact the Illinois One-Call System, JULIE, before digging and requires owners and operators of underground utility facilities to be members of the one-call system.
+The law requires anyone excavating outside the city of Chicago to contact the Illinois Notification Center System, JULIE, before digging and requires owners and operators of underground utility facilities to be members of the notification center system.

 The ICC has the power and jurisdiction to enforce the provisions of the Act and may impose administrative penalties as provided in the Act.